sbrajesh/buddypress-mute/readme.txt

 == Screenshots ==

-1. A mute button is displayed next to each member in the loop (see screenshot) and on each member's profile page.
+1. A screenshot showing the mute button beside each member in the loop

 == Changelog ==